Delving into the many yoga teaching topics is a joy. But the dilemma we all face is an overabundance of information.

 Jill Miller has been transparent about the issues resulting from her history of overstretching.
 What happened from overstretching and what was her diagnosis?

-What are some stretching practices that don’t work to improve flexibility?
+What are some stretching practices that don’t improve flexibility?

 Describe how muscles are not elastic, and why this important.

-Name two safe, efficient and effective ways to improve flexibility.
+Name two safe and effective ways to improve flexibility.

 How do mindfulness and visualization contribute to effective stretching?